allebb/hooker/README.md

 #### Creating the new virtualhost directory

-In this example, we'll create a new Nginx vhost configuration, first of all we need to create a hosting directory to host our ``hooker.php`` file:
+In this example, we'll create a new Nginx vhost configuration, first we need to create a hosting directory to host our ``hooker.php`` file:

 ```shell
 sudo mkdir /var/www/hooker